hmchou56/centra8/centra3/abci.md

 * Venue2: ABCI (AIST) in Kashiwanoha, Kashiwa-shi, The University of Tokyo Kashiwa Campus

 **Program:**

+*Please note that the [Pre-Workshop of PRAGMA 34: ABCI Visit](http://www.pragma-grid.net/pragma34-program/) also includes the same ABCI visit itinerary in the afternoon on May 9.
+If you are a PRAGMA 34 attendee also participating in CENTRA 3 Meeting.
+While morning program of May 16 (CENTRA 3 Post-Workshop) and that of May 9 (PRAGMA 34 Pre-Workshop) are different.
+Please expect the afternoon of this day May 16 is touring the same facility - ABCI.AIST organizers suggest you choose one day to attend.*

 * 10:00am - 11:00am ABCI presentation by AIST at Venue 1
 * 11:00am - 1:00pm Lunch break (Lunch will not be provided)
 * 1:00pm - 2:00pm Move to ABCI in Kashiwanoha (train travel)